Special Requirements

 (added using the Survey Plan form)

-This requirement limits the spacecraft orientation to the specified range of angles for each observation in a survey plan step.
+This requirement limits the spacecraft orientation to the specified range of position angles for each observation in a survey plan step.
+For more information about Roman orientation, see Coordinate Systems.

 V3 PA RANGE is specified by MIN-ANGLE and MAX-ANGLE values.